craftercms/docs/source/reference/modules/studio.rst

 |

+The access token created from the tool is used for JWT authentication to be able to interact with Crafter Studio APIs.
+For an example of how to use the generated access token, see :ref:`crafter-cli`.

 If an access token is lost or exposed in any way it should be disabled or completely deleted to avoid any possible use.
 To delete a token, simply click on the trash can icon to the right of the token you want to delete.